-Note 23-Related Parties
+Note 25 - Related Parties

-The Company's related parties include China Merchants, the Sponsors and the VIEs.
+The Company's related parties include China Merchants, the Sponsors, independent SDNS directors, key management personnel, VIEs and entities controlled, jointly controlled or significantly influenced by such parties.

 A related party provided rig related services to one of the Company's foreign subsidiaries.
-There was no material spending with this related party during the year ended December 31, 2021.
-These services totaled \$1.3 million and \$0.8 million, during the years ended December 31, 2020 and 2019, respectively.
-The total liability recorded under accounts payable was zero and \$0.3 million as of December 31, 2021 and 2020, respectively.
+There was no material spending with this related party during the years ended December 31, 2022 and 2021, respectively.
+These services totaled \$1.3 million during the year ended December 31, 2020.
+The total liability recorded under accounts payable was zero as of December 31, 2022 and 2021, respectively.

-The Company recorded \$0.7 million, \$0.8 million and \$1.8 million during the years ended December 31, 2021, 2020 and 2019, respectively, of Sponsors' and Directors' costs.
+The Company recorded \$1.2 million, \$0.7 million and \$0.8 million during the years ended December 31, 2022, 2021 and 2020, respectively, of Sponsors' and Directors' costs.
 Sponsors' and Directors' costs include directors' fees and reimbursement of costs incurred by Sponsors, and by a former sponsor through the first quarter of 2020 and directors for attendance at meetings relating to the management and governance of the Company.
-The total liability recorded under accounts payable for such transactions was \$0.1 million as of both December 31, 2021 and 2020.
+The total liability recorded under accounts payable for such transactions was \$0.3 million and \$0.1 million as of December 31, 2022 and 2021, respectively.